-The church obviously must have whatever amenities you or your family members need to attend it at all.
+The church obviously must have whatever amenities are necessary for you or your family members to attend it at all.
 ‘Amenities’ include such things as wheelchair ramps, handicapped-accessible restrooms, sufficient parking, a nursery for infants, or a sign-language interpreter.

 - The congregation is not passive all the time.
 It actively participates in worship with hymns, responses, and so forth.

 - Applause is rare, following only a musical performance of astonishing quality or things done by children.
 (In a show, the audience applauds, not the actors.
 In worship, the audience is God, not the congregation.)